zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

 **Checkin an IFC model**

-1. Use http://localhost:[port]/admin/console.html and run the Checkin API to checkin a model, or
+1. Use http://localhost:[port]/admin/console.html or http://localhost:[port]/apps/console (depending on your version of BIMserver) and run the Checkin API to checkin a model, or
 2. Use a GUI such as the bimvie.ws to checkin a model either into an existing project.

 **View the model**

 bimvie.ws allows viewing of the model.
-Alternatively, one can use the bimsurfer.org
+Alternatively, one can use bimsurfer.org

 **Additional Info**

 1. Read [Setup Guide](https://github.com/opensourceBIM/BIMserver/wiki/Setup)
 2. Watch this [Open Source BIMserver](http://www.youtube.com/watch?v=greB5jHi6JQ) video.
-3. As a rule of thumb, set the heap size according to: 15MB per 1MB of IFC file, e.g. for 30MB of IFC file, the heap size should be at least 5GB
+3. As a rule of thumb, set the heap size according to: 15MB per 1MB of IFC file, e.g. for 30MB of IFC file, the heap size should be at least 4Gb for normal use with plugins.

 ### **Use BIMserver in your application**